 The Chief Financial Officers (CFO) Act of 1990 (P.L.
 101-576) requires OPM's Inspector General or an independent external auditor, as determined by the Inspector General, to audit the agency's financial statements in accordance with Government Auditing Standards (GAS) issued by the Comptroller General of the United States.
-We contracted with the independent certified public accounting firm Grant Thornton to audit OPM's consolidated financial statements as of September 30, 2020 and 2019.
-The contract requires that the audit be performed in accordance with generally accepted government auditing standards and the Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements.
+We contracted with the independent certified public accounting firm Grant Thornton to audit OPM's consolidated financial statements as of September 30, 2021 and 2020.
+The contract requires that the audit be performed in accordance with generally accepted government auditing standards and the Office of Management and Budget (OMB) Bulletin No. 21-04, Audit Requirements for Federal Financial Statements.

-Grant Thornton's audit report for Fiscal Year 2020 includes opinions on the consolidated financial statements and the individual statements for the three benefit programs.
+Grant Thornton's audit report for Fiscal Year 2021 includes opinions on the consolidated financial statements and the individual statements for the three benefit programs.
 In addition, Grant Thornton separately reported on internal controls and on compliance with laws and regulations.
-In its audit of OPM, Grant Thornton found:
+The results of Grant Thornton's audit included the following: